JorgeStolfi/JSLIBS/README.md

 ##LIBRARIES

-Each library is in a package of its own.
+Each library is in a folder of its own.

 ### Data structures: